 Serious side effects when taking atorvastatin are rare and happen in less than 1 in 1,000 people.

 Stop taking atorvastatin and tell a doctor if you get:

-- muscle pain, tenderness, weakness or cramps (signs of muscle breakdown and kidney damage)
+- muscle pain, tenderness, weakness or cramps - these can be signs of muscle breakdown and kidney damage

-- a skin rash with pink-red blotches that may blister, especially on the palms of the hands or soles of the feet
+- a skin rash with pink-red blotches, especially on the palms of the hands or soles of the feet

-- severe tummy pain (a sign of inflammation of the pancreas)
+- severe tummy pain - this can be a sign of pancreas problems

-- a cough, feeling short of breath, and weight loss (signs of interstitial lung disease)
+- a cough, feeling short of breath, and weight loss - this can be a sign of lung disease

 Serious allergic reaction

 In rare cases, it’s possible to have a serious allergic reaction to atorvastatin.